Government Finance 101. Fiscal Policy: Welcome to Alice in Wonderland

 YEARLY DEFICITS AND THE NATIONAL DEBT

-A combination of rising national debt of over $2 trillion a year combined with rising interest rates would push politicians and us voters even further into denial.
+A combination of rising national debt of about $2 trillion a year combined with rising interest rates would push politicians and us voters even further into denial.
 So far, everyone wins.
 We get corporate and household tax cuts.
 We spend more money on defense and national security than the next nine countries combined.
 We have generous social welfare, health and retirement benefits.
 After paying for Social Security and Medicare with dedicated taxes, we borrow over one-fifth of the total cost of the rest of the budget every year.
-Even the most optimistic projection indicates that by 2034 all of the income the Federal government takes in will only cover “mandatory” programs (mostly Social Security, Medicare, and Medicaid) and defense.
+Even the most optimistic projection indicates that by 2034 all of the income the Federal government takes in will only cover “mandatory” programs (mostly Social Security, Medicare, Medicaid and federal pensions) and defense.
 Maybe a part of national debt interest, depending on future interest rates.
 All of the rest of the budget, all the subsidies and tax loopholes and worthy programs, are funded through borrowing.
 Who says there's no such thing as a free lunch program?
 Party on!

 What is the point of this discussion?
 Fiscal policy - the size and changes in the size of yearly deficits and government debt - has nothing to do with political philosophy or promoting economic growth and stability.
 It has to do with lowering tax rates and no one paying the full cost of received benefits and services.